 Insurance for water that enters through your basement walls or floors

-Water damage insurance is by no means standard.
-Whereas damage from a burst pipe or broken toilet is covered under most standard home insurance policies, you probably need a special endorsement to be covered for water that enters your house through the walls or floors of your basement.
-In insurance, this is called ground water coverage.
+While damage from a burst pipe or broken toilet is covered under most standard home insurance policies, you need a special endorsement to be protected against water that enters your house through the walls or floors of your basement called groundwater insurance.

 What does ground water insurance cover?

-Ground water insurance covers damage caused when water gets into your home through cracks or pores in the concrete of the home’s foundation.
+Groundwater insurance covers damage caused when water gets into your house through cracks or pores in the concrete of the home’s foundation.
 This most often happens:

 - During periods of heavy rain, when the ground becomes saturated